 Believe me, I’ve tried it.

-At some point you have to take total responsibility for your finances if you ever want to succeed financially.
+At some point you have to be relentless and take total responsibility for your finances if you ever want to succeed financially.
 You’ll never get out of debt by living in denial.

 So if any of these 10 reasons hit home with you, reevaluate your thinking and your actions with money so you can move forward financially.

 Question: Did you recognize yourself in any of the 10 reasons above?
 Tell me which one hits home with you and what you can do about it.
 Leave a comment on our Facebook page or in the comment section below.